Projects

 Coming soon…

-NoteDiffusion dynamics on networks with triadic interactions
+NoteLangevin dynamics on networks with triadic interactions

-We further applied this framework as a null model to identify potential triadic interactions in gene regulatory networks.
+We applied this framework as a null model to identify potential triadic interactions in gene regulatory networks.

-For details, see (Baptista et al. 2024).
+For details, see (Niedostatek et al. 2025).

-A network is fractal (with respect to shortest-path lengths) if the minimum number of subgraphs (boxes) of diameter l_{\textup{B}} required to cover the network scales as \begin{equation} N_{\textup{B}}(l_{\textup{B}}) \sim l_{\textup{B}}^{-D_{\textup{f}}} \end{equation} where D_{\textup{f}} is the fractal dimension of the network (Song, Havlin, and Makse 2005).
-In fractal networks, the average path lengths also scales as the power of the network size, \begin{equation} \langle l \rangle \sim N^{1/D_{\textup{f}}}. \end{equation} While many empirical networks exhibit the small-world property, where the average path lengths scales logarithmically with the number of nodes (corresponding to the absence of characteristic scales, i.e., D_{\textup{f}} \to \infty), the fractal property can still hold at length scales shorter than the network’s characteristic size.
-Detecting this scaling through shortest paths, however, is often challenging because most real networks lack a sufficiently large diameter.
+A network is fractal with respect to shortest-path lengths, if the minimum number of subgraphs (boxes) of diameter l_{\textup{B}} required to cover the network scales as \begin{equation} N_{\textup{B}}(l_{\textup{B}}) \sim l_{\textup{B}}^{-D_{\textup{f}}} \end{equation} where D_{\textup{f}} is the fractal dimension of the network (Song et al. 2005).
+In fractal networks, the average path lengths also scales as the power of the network size, \begin{equation} \langle l \rangle \sim N^{1/D_{\textup{f}}}. \end{equation} While many empirical networks exhibit the small-world property, where the average path lengths scales logarithmically with the number of nodes, the fractal property can still hold at length scales shorter than the network’s characteristic size.
+Detecting this scaling through shortest paths, however, is often challenging as most real networks do not have a sufficiently large diameter.

 NoteBifractality